 On 2 February 2022, Minister Heil reiterated that Germany needs "a modern legal framework for mobile working."
-937
+1225

+Germany has failed to comply with its commitment to adapt regulatory frameworks to new forms of work while addressing the digital gender divide and intergenerational inequalities.
 While Minister Heil announced Germany's intention incorporate work from home in German law, no regulatory action has been taken yet.
 Germany has not taken action to adapt its regulatory framework to remote work or platform work.